vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ### 3 [KubeMQ](#https://kubemq.io/)

-[KubeMQ](#https://kubemq.io/) is a Kubernetes-native message queue and messaging system that provides a reliable, scalable, and high-performance messaging infrastructure for distributed applications.
+[KubeMQ](#https://kubemq.io/) is a Kubernetes-native message queue and messaging system providing a reliable, scalable, high-performance messaging infrastructure for distributed applications.
 It is designed to be easy to deploy, operate, and use within a Kubernetes environment.

 KubeMQ is built as a set of microservices that can be deployed as containers on a Kubernetes cluster.
 It includes features such as message queuing, publish/subscribe messaging, request/reply messaging, and event-driven messaging.
 KubeMQ also supports multiple messaging protocols, including REST, gRPC, and WebSocket, and provides client libraries for several programming languages, including Go, Java, Python, and .NET.